 Halloween Horror Nights 29 Rides

 While most of the focus of the night is on horror, some of the rides are open too.
 Waits are very low during this time, so it's a great way to experience them if you don't care as much about the houses.
 Please note that the regular Express Pass does not work during Halloween Horror Nights.
-These are the rides that will likely be open during Halloween Horror Nights 29:
+These are the rides are open during Halloween Horror Nights 29:

 - TRANSFORMERS: The Ride 3D